-Children in years 1 - 6 use ‘learning ladders’ to track their learning and identify their next steps.
 Children are formally assessed in Maths in Reception through Baseline and Early Learning Goals, Year 2 teacher assessments and Year 6 SATs.
 In Year 4, children complete the online Multiplication Tables Check.
 These results are submitted and analysed by senior staff to identify trends, and individuals who may require further support.

 We have a Primary Maths Mastery Specialist teacher at the school who ensures that our children's maths lessons are forward-thinking in design and have a high impact on outcomes.
 She works closely with teachers to ensure excellent subject knowledge at the heart of quality teaching.